-6.1.
-Scaling Degree Sequences and the Internet
+6.1 Scaling Degree Sequences and the Internet

-The Internet remains one of the most popular and highly cited application areas where power laws in network connectivity have "emerged spontaneously," and the notion that this increasingly important information infrastructure exhibits a signature of self-organizing complex systems has generated considerable motivation and enthusiasm for SF networks.
-However, as we will show here, this basic observation is highly questionable and at worst is the simple result of errors emanating from the misinterpretation of available measurements and/or their naive and inappropriate statistical analysis of the type critiqued in Section 2.1.2.
+The Internet remains one of the most popular and highly cited application areas where power laws in network connectivity have "emerged spontaneously", and the notion that this increasingly important information infrastructure exhibits a signature of self-organizing complex systems has generated considerable motivation and enthusiasm for SF networks.
+However, as we will show here, this basic observation is highly questionable, and at worst is the simple result of errors emanating from the misinterpretation of available measurements and/or their naive and inappropriate statistical analysis of the type critiqued in Section 2.1.2

 To appreciate the problems inherent in the available data, it is important to realize that Internet-related connectivity measurements are notorious for their ambiguities, inaccuracies, and incompleteness.
-This is due in part to the multilayered nature of the Internet protocol stack (where each level defines its own connectivity), and it also results from the efforts of Internet Service Providers (ISPs) who intentionally obscure their network structure in order to preserve what they believe is a source of competitive advantage.
+This is due in part to the multi-layered nature of the Internet protocol stack (where each level defines its own connectivity), and it also results from the efforts of Internet Service Providers (ISPs) who intentionally obscure their network structure in order to preserve what they believe is a source of competitive advantage.
 Consider as an example the router-level connectivity of the Internet, which is intended to reflect (physical) one-hop distances between routers/switches.
-Although information about this type of connectivity is typically inferred from traceroute experiments that record successive IP-hops along paths between selected network host computers (see, for example, the Mercator [Govindan and Tangmunarunkit 00], Skitter [CAIDA 05], and Rocketfuel [Spring et al. 04b] projects), there remain a number of challenges when trying to reverse-engineer a network's physical infrastructure from traceroute-based measurements.
-The first challenge is that IP connectivity is an abstraction (at Layer 3) that sits on top of physical connectivity (at Layer 2), so traceroute is unable to record directly the network's physical structure, and its measurements are highly ambiguous about the dependence between these two layers.
-Such ambiguity in Internet connectivity persists even at higher layers of the protocol stack, where connectivity becomes increasingly virtual, but for different reasons (see, for example, Section 6.4 for a discussion of the Internet's AS and web graphs).
+Although information about this type of connectivity is typically inferred from traceroute experiments which record successive IP-hops along paths between selected network host computers (see for example the Mercator [45], Skitter [33], and Rocketfuel [90] projects), there remain a number of challenges when trying to reverse-engineer a network's physical infrastructure from traceroute-based measurements.
+The first challenge is that IP connectivity is an abstraction (at "Layer 3") that sits on top of physical connectivity (at "Layer 2"), so traceroute is unable to record directly the network's physical structure, and its measurements are highly ambiguous about the dependence between these two layers.
+Such ambiguity in Internet connectivity persists even at higher layers of the protocol stack, where connectivity becomes increasingly virtual, but for different reasons (see for example Section 6.4 below for a discussion of the Internet's AS and Web graphs).